The transition through menopause

 Thankfully for Sophie, cutting back on avocado, wine and cheese completely relieved her symptoms.

-We expect the histamine intolerance is temporary and will pass in a few years when she has arrived at menopause and her estrogen levels drop.
+We expect the histamine intolerance is temporary and will pass in a few years when she has arrived at menopause and her estrogen levels stabilise.

 Common menopause symptoms